nmunro/ningle-email/README.md

 ## Usage

-{% highlight common_lisp %}
     ;; To mail admins
     (mail-admins "Mailing admins" "This is a test email that should email all admins")

     ;; To mail a specific user
     (send-mail "Mailing user" "This is a test email" "someone@somewhere.com")
-{% endhighlight %}

 ## Configuration